The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Harland Miller's Narcissist Seeks Similar (large) is estimated to be worth between £11,500 and £18,000.
-This etching, created in 2021, is a signed artwork and has shown consistent value growth, with an average annual growth rate of 8%.
-This is a rare artwork with an auction history of one sale on 13th July 2023.
-The hammer price for this sale was £25,500.
+The value of Harland Miller's Narcissist Seeks Similar (large) is estimated to be worth between £11,500 and £17,000.
+This signed etching from 2021 is a rare artwork, having been sold once at auction on 13th July 2023.
+The hammer price of the previous sale was £25,500, demonstrating an average annual growth rate of 24%.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis